 - The Rings Of Saturn

 - Uranus: It had been detected by astronomers as early as 1690note , but Sir William Herschell actually identified it as a planet in 1789.
 It's 4 times the diameter of the Earth, which is still less than half the diameter of Jupiter.
-Minty green in color; it's denser than Jupiter and Saturn with a higher proportion of methane, ammonia and water.
+Seen as minty green in color observed from Earth by early telescopes, close-up observation showed it's more pale blue.
+It's denser than Jupiter and Saturn with a higher proportion of methane, ammonia and water.
 Voyager 2 passed by it in 1986 and observed few distinct clouds, but later observations from Earth have revealed more.
 It has a set of coal-black rings (discovered in 1977) and is tilted 98 degrees on its axis - each pole spends 42 years in light and 42 in darkness.
 Also known for being the planet which the Enterprise circles while wiping out Klingons.